-You want Google to consider your content to be of high quality.
-That’s why you want to show them your expertise when it comes to one or more topics that you’re an expert in.
+You want Google to consider your content high quality and helpful.
+That’s why you want to show them your expertise when it comes to one or more topics that you’re an expert.
 Although Google doesn’t provide us with an easy checklist on how to show off your expertise, we can use their guidelines to find out what they will look at.
 Based on this, we’ve got some tips on how to show off your expertise in the content you create.

 Talk about what you know